50 Best Kids' Movies for Family Movie Night

 1. The Princess Bride (PG)

-This fairy tale of an adventure is sure to delight fans of all ages.
-The Princess Bride is that perfect mixture of an adventure and love story to appeal to your entire household.
+This fairy tale of an adventure delights fans of all ages.
+The Princess Bride is that perfect mixture of an adventure and love story (with plenty of comedy mixed in) to appeal to your entire household.

 2. Mary Poppins (G)